COTE-LAPYX/CoinProblem/README.md

 **The first** algorithm uses *6 weighings*, and will be slightly faster than the third, but almost 3 times slower than the third algorithm.

-**The second** algorithm will be the longest of the proposed ones, slightly longer than the second. but it will require only *5 weighings*.
+**The second** algorithm will be the longest of the proposed ones, slightly longer than the first. but it will require only *5 weighings*.

 ### In the case of an example of *10,000 coins*: